pingcap/docs-cn/hybrid-deployment-topology.md

 - The label scheduling configuration

-    Since multiple instances of TiKV are deployed on a single machine, if the physical machines go down, the Region Group might lose two of the default three replicas, which causes the cluster unavailability.
-To address this issue, you can use the label to enable the smart scheduling of PD, which ensures that the Region Group has more than two replicas in multiple TiKV instances on the same machine.
+    Since multiple instances of TiKV are deployed on a single machine, if the physical machines go down, the Raft Group might lose two of the default three replicas, which causes the cluster unavailability.
+To address this issue, you can use the label to enable the smart scheduling of PD, which ensures that the Raft Group has more than two replicas in multiple TiKV instances on the same machine.

     - The TiKV configuration